 A day hike is a great way to get outside, get some fresh air, and enjoy some beautiful scenery.
-But before you head out on your next hiking adventure, it's important to make sure you have everything you need.
+But before you head out on your next hiking adventure, it's important to make sure you have everything you need and that your gear is prepped and ready for your trip.
 After all, you don't want to be caught without something essential when you're miles from civilization.
 So what should you bring on a day hike?
 Read on to find out.

 Hiking Boots or Shoes